 On July 8, 2010 the Company signed an exclusive dealership agreement with Wireless Wipes, a New York corporation that manufactures a sanitizing wipe used to clean cell phones and other mobile devices.
-The agreement grants the Company the exclusive right to purchase, inventory, promote and resell the product within Canada under certain minimum order rules.
+The agreement granted the Company the exclusive right to purchase, inventory, promote and resell the product within Canada under certain minimum order rules.
+The agreement required an annual distribution of 10,000 pouches of product.
+The Company was unable to generate the required annual sales and the agreement lapsed.
+The Company is seeking new business opportunities.